 Before we get to the juicy financial components of self-publishing a book, here is the cliff notes version on how to write an e-book.

 Step 2a.
-Using a word processor of your choosing (Microsoft Word, Google Docs, Pages, etc) and write down the exact problem you hope to solve (or main story you hope to tell) with your book.
+Use a word processor of your choosing (Microsoft Word, Google Docs, Pages, etc) and write down the exact problem you hope to solve (or the main story you hope to tell) with your book.
 This should be your focus throughout.
 For example, I wanted anyone who read my book to know exactly what they should be doing at each stage of their career from the 1st year medical student to the freshly minted attending physician.